A5H73Y/Parkour/docs/tutorials/parkour-config.md

   TickDelay: 0
   # Include the world name in the AutoStart to allow multi-world support
   IncludeWorldName: true
+  # Should the Player's progress be restarted when activated while on the Course
+  RestartWhenOnCourse:
+    Enabled: true
+    # Should the Player be teleported to the start of the Course
+    Teleport: false

 # All the options for displaying a Scoreboard while on a Course
 # Each entry can be disabled and the order changed